 Parameters can be passed by position in a comma-delimited list, or by name, but it is a bad idea to mix the two methods even when it is possible.
 If a parameter has a default value assigned to it, it can be left out of the parameter list, and it is difficult to check whether the values you supply are for the parameters you intend.

 With procedures and functions, parameters can be assigned default values that are used when a value isn’t passed for that parameter when calling the procedure.
 However, if a parameter isn’t assigned a value and there is no default provided it is an error.
+If you don’t want to provide a value and a default is provided, use the DEFAULT keyword to specify that the default value should be used.

 Output scalar parameters for procedures are passed to the procedure, and can have their value altered within the procedure.
 This allows procedures to return scalar output.
 The formal parameter must be declared as an OUTPUT parameter if the actual parameter that is passed had the OUTPUT keyword.
 This triggers an error.